Comparison Overview

 NAVAL GROUP company has historically faced a number of disclosed cyber incidents, whereas L3 Technologies company has not reported any.

-In the current year, NAVAL GROUP company has reported more cyber incidents than L3 Technologies company.
+In the current year, NAVAL GROUP company and L3 Technologies company have not reported any cyber incidents.

 Neither NAVAL GROUP company nor L3 Technologies company has reported experiencing a ransomware attack publicly.